-They're back with new designs!
 Because you asked (and asked again), I'm offering gear stickers again.
 Stickers are pretty time-consuming to design, cut, ship, and send, so I'm hoping to spread out the orders in batches before the holiday rush.

 A bulk order is the only way to make printing cost-effective, so I'll need groups of 12 to order before I send the designs to the printer.

 Because I'm printing these in bulk, it's impossible to split designs or contact info in a single order.
 However, many couples use last names and double phone numbers to share an order.
 Thanks for understanding!

 Size: 2" tall by 1" wide.
 I put the name and contact information on either the bottom or top so that you can easily trim the stickers to put on very small items (such as carabiners).
 I use the mountain part for sealing envelopes and other decoration.

 Quantity: 125.
 Enough to add to your climbing rack, Tupperware, art supplies, ski gear, water bottles, mountaineering equipment, packrafting accessories, and chargers.

 Material: Durable, weatherproof, UV-resistant vinyl that lasts (pretty much) forever, resists scratching, and has bright, beautiful colors.
 Mine held up to a winter on the Pika Glacier (after which I had a snow picket returned), the dishwasher (all my Tupperware and lids) and whitewater trips (though my paddle is still MIA somewhere down Six Mile).
 I've seen people put them on shoes and cloth goods with varying success.